Ask the Experts: Influenza: For Healthcare Personnel

 Since January 2007 the Joint Commission has required accredited organizations to offer annual influenza vaccination to staff, volunteers, and licensed independent practitioners who have close patient contact.

 Every year more healthcare facilities are adopting mandatory vaccination policies for their employees.
-Immunize.org has included more than 1,330 of these on its Honor Roll for Patient Safety, which gives special recognition to institutions that enforce mandatory vaccination for all personnel who are in the vicinity of a patient (including volunteers and housekeeping staff).
-To read about the policies of the various facilities included in the Honor Roll, go to www.immunize.org/honor-roll/influenza-mandates/honorees.asp.
+Immunize.org has included more than 1,200 of these on its Honor Roll for Patient Safety, which gives special recognition to institutions that enforce mandatory vaccination for all personnel who are in the vicinity of a patient (including volunteers and housekeeping staff).
+To read more about the Honor Roll, or to apply for recognition, go to www.immunize.org/about/excellence/honor-rolls/influenza-vaccination/.
 In addition, the National Adult and Influenza Immunization Summit (NAIIS) has developed tools to assist post-acute and long-term care facilities that plan to implement influenza vaccination requirements for HCP at www.izsummitpartners.org/naiis-workgroups/influenza-workgroup/tools-for-ltcf/.
-We hope reviewing these policies and tools will give you the information you need to assist in developing a policy for your facility.
+We hope reviewing these policies and tools will give you the information you need to assist in developing an effective policy for your facility.

 Though vaccination is the most effective means of protecting your patients from influenza, there may be instances where employees are not vaccinated for medical or personal reasons.
 In these instances, you may want to consider reassigning unvaccinated workers to non-patient areas or requiring that they wear masks throughout the influenza season.

-If a vaccine is covered under the National Childhood Vaccine Injury Act—and almost all vaccines routinely administered to adults are (with the exception of PPSV and zoster)—it is mandatory under federal law to give the VIS for that vaccine to the vaccinee.
+If a vaccine is covered under the National Childhood Vaccine Injury Act, as influenza vaccine is, it is mandatory under federal law to give the VIS for that vaccine to the vaccinee, regardless of age.
 Therefore, when you give influenza vaccine to employees and staff, you are required by law to provide them with a VIS.

 Some studies have shown an increase in HCP influenza vaccine acceptance when decliners are required to sign such a statement.
 In addition, such statements can help a vaccination program assess the reasons for declination and plan future educational efforts.
 Immunize.org has posted the following suggested declination form for healthcare workers at www.immunize.org/catg.d/p4068.pdf.

-There are many professional associations that have issued policy statements supporting mandatory healthcare worker influenza vaccination.
-You can find information about these organizations as well as a list of more than 1,330 healthcare settings that have implemented mandatory vaccination programs on Immunize.org’s website at Immunize.org’s Influenza Vaccination Honor Roll web section at www.immunize.org/honor-roll/influenza-mandates/.
+There are many professional associations that have issued policy position statements supporting mandatory healthcare worker influenza vaccination.
+You can find information about these organizations and their position statements at Immunize.org’s Influenza Vaccination Honor Roll web page: www.immunize.org/about/excellence/honor-rolls/influenza-vaccination/.

 This page was updated on .